EthanPinkerton/2D-game/readme.txt

 --------
 * `gradle build` -> compiles sources.
 * `gradle run` -> compiles and runs.
-* Intelij has intergrated gradle support, building from there is possible.
+* IntelliJ has intergrated gradle support, building from there is possible.